 In nearly all instances, TVA’s preference is to grant 30-year easements (without automatic renewals or extensions).
-At the operator’s specific request, TVA will consider a 19-year lease or a longer term lease with GSA approval.
-Operators may apply for a new 30-year easement or a 19-year lease at any time.
-They will be responsible for the administrative cost for processing new requests.
+Operators may apply for a new 30-year easement at any time.
+They will be responsible for the administrative cost of processing new requests.

 Small campgrounds and marinas with less than approximately $660,000 (2019, escalates 3% per year) in private fixed investments and no plans for additional infrastructure may typically continue to use revocable licenses at the owner’s option and risk.
 However, in some instances, TVA may require a long-term agreement.